 In addition to having the right amount of staff scheduled to work Canada Day, you also need the right technology to make the entire long weekend run smoothly.
 To speed up service, you’ll want a tablet-based mobile POS that servers can bring to guests’ tables to take orders, make upsells, and send orders straight to the kitchen – features that are especially important if you’re also operating a large patio.

 Alongside a mobile POS, it’s also a smart move to have contactless payment terminals.
-These terminals allow customers to tap their debit card, credit card, or smartphone to pay, minimizing contact with high-touch surfaces.
+These terminals allow customers to tap their debit card, credit card, or smartphone to pay.

-Some of your customers may want to avoid the crowds altogether and place their orders online, so make sure you have a direct online ordering system set up.
+Some of your customers may prefer to place their orders online, so make sure you also have a direct online ordering system set up.
 This is the best kind of system because it enables customers to order right from your restaurant’s website.
-You keep 100% of the profits, instead of handing over up to 30% to a third-party app like SkipTheDishes.
+You keep 100% of the profits, instead of handing over up to 30% to a third-party app like Uber Eats or SkipTheDishes.

 Finally, if your restaurant takes reservations, consider using a restaurant reservations system to manage your bookings digitally.
 This will help you make better use of all of your available tables, which is key on a busy holiday like Canada Day.